KhaledAhmed2004/task-titans/TESTING_README.md

 - [ ] Tests pass consistently
 - [ ] No console errors or warnings

+#### Bid Module Specific Checklist
+- [ ] Bid creation with valid/invalid data tested
+- [ ] Authorization for TASKER and POSTER roles verified
+- [ ] Bid ownership validation implemented
+- [ ] Duplicate bid prevention tested
+- [ ] Task status validation (OPEN/COMPLETED/CANCELLED) covered
+- [ ] Bid acceptance workflow tested
+- [ ] Bid update and deletion functionality verified
+- [ ] Security tests for XSS and injection attacks passed
+- [ ] Performance tests for concurrent operations completed
+- [ ] Error handling for all edge cases implemented

 ---

-This documentation provides a complete guide to testing the User module.
+This documentation provides a complete guide to testing the User, Authentication, and Bid modules.
 For additional questions or issues, refer to the [Vitest documentation](https://vitest.dev/) or consult the development team.